payiq-net/OpenTripPlanner-data-container/README.md

 Normally when the application is running (as a container) the index.js is used.
 It runs the data updating process on a schedule specified as a cron pattern.
-Data build can be executed immediately by attaching to the builder container with bash 'docker exec -i -t <dockerid> /bin/bash' and then exexuting the command 'node index.js once'.
+Data build can be executed immediately by attaching to the builder container with bash 'docker exec -i -t <dockerid> /bin/bash' and then exexuting the command 'node index.js'.
 The end result of the build is 2 docker containers uploaded into dockerhub.
 Digitransit-deployer detects the changes and restarts OTP instances, so that new data becomes in use.

 Each data container image runs a http server listening to port 8080, serving both a gtfs data bundle and a pre-built graph: